 a.
 The division shall investigate any incident involving any dog that may be vicious and shall, if possible, interview the owner and require a sworn affidavit from any person, animal control officer, or enforcement officer desiring to have a dog classified as vicious.
 The division shall provide written notification of sufficient cause finding, to the owner, by registered mail, certified hand delivery (signed receipt) or service of process.
 The ten (10) business day time period from date of notification, shall allow the owner to file a written request for a hearing before a special master prior to a final determination of the vicious classification.
 The hearing shall be held no sooner than five (5) calendar days and not more than twenty-one (21) calendar days after receipt of the request from the owner.
-The appeal bond appropriate filing fee, any applicable fees for the care and boarding of said dog (due through the fifth day following the date of the request for hearing), and the cost of the investigation must accompany the owner's written request.
-None of these fees are refundable.
+The appeal bond, any applicable fees for the care and boarding of said dog (due through the fifth day following the date of the request for hearing) must accompany the owner's written request.
 The appeal bond and fees shall be established by the board by resolution.
 The appeal bond shall be remitted to the division in the form of a money order, a certified check, a cashier's check, or a bank check payable to the county.
 The division shall provide notice of the hearing to the owner by U.S. mail, electronic mail, facsimile, certified mail or certified hand delivery.
 If the owner fails to appeal within the ten (10) business day period, the dog shall be humanely euthanized.

 (4) Notice of appeal.
-If within the thirty (30) ten (10) business day period after written notification of the special master's decision is received, the owner files a petition for certiorari in the Circuit Court of the Fifteenth Judicial Circuit Court written appeal with the county court, the dog must be held by the division and may not be destroyed while the appeal is pending.
+If within the thirty (30) day period after written notification of the special master's decision is received, the owner files a petition for certiorari in the Circuit Court of the Fifteenth Judicial Circuit Court, the dog must be held by the division and may not be destroyed while the appeal is pending.